Zizaco/entrust/README.md

 }
 ```

-The `Role` model has one main attributes: `name` and `permissions`.
+The `Role` model has two main attributes: `name` and `permissions`.
 `name`, as you can imagine, is the name of the Role.
 For example: "Admin", "Owner", "Employee".
-`permissions` field has been deprecated in preference for the permission table.
+The `permissions` field has been deprecated in preference for the permission table.
 You should no longer use it.
-It is an array that is automagically serialized and unserialized and the Model is saved.
+It is an array that is automatically serialized and unserialized when the Model is saved.
 This array should contain the name of the permissions of the `Role`.
 For example: `array( "manage_posts", "manage_users", "manage_products" )`.

 Create a Permission model following the example at `app/models/Permission.php`: